DatingTracker/Support/README.md

 # Support

-Thank you for using Dating Tracker.
+Thank you for using Dating Tracker for iPhone and iPad!
 If you need support or have any questions or comments please write me an email: ironporty@yahoo.com